hasura/graphql-engine/manual/hasuractl/hasura_microservice_create.rst

     # Creates the configuration files required for a new microservice in the microservices directory:

-    # Get a list of templates:
-      $ hasura microservice template-list

-    # To generate a microservice using a template (let's say you want to go with python-flask)
-      $ hasura microservice create mymicroservice --template=python-flask

     # To create a microservice using any docker image
       $ hasura microservice create mymicroservice --image library/ghost:latest --port 2368

     # Expose the microservice on a URL
       $ hasura conf generate-route mymicroservice >> conf/routes.yaml

-    # Setup git-push to deploy (only if you're using a template)
+    # Setup git-push to deploy (if there is a dockerfile)
       $ hasura conf generate-remote mymicroservice >> conf/ci.yaml